lisa-lumos/Redshift/02-best-practices.md

 - If you use both GROUP BY and ORDER BY clauses, put the columns in the same order in both.

 ## Viewing Amazon Redshift Advisor recommendations
-You can access Amazon Redshift Advisor recommendations using the Amazon Redshift console, Amazon Redshift API, or AWS CLI.
-To access recommendations you must have permission redshift:ListRecommendationsattached to your IAM role or identity.
+You can access Redshift Advisor recommendations using the Redshift console, Amazon Redshift API, or AWS CLI.
+Must have permission redshift:ListRecommendationsattached to your IAM role or identity.

-To help you  prioritize your optimizations, Advisor ranks recommendations by order of impact.

-Advisor only displays recommendations that should have a significant impact on performance and operations.
+It ranks recommendations by order of impact, and only displays recommendations that should have a significant impact on performance and operations.

-Ensure that each COPY that loads a significant amount of data, or runs for a significant duration, ingests compressed data objects from Amazon S3.
+Ensure the COPY commands that loads lots of data or time-consuming to ingest compressed data objects from Amazon S3.
 The ideal object size is 1-128 MB after compression.

 As a best practice, we recommend isolating databases in Amazon Redshift from one another.
 Queries run in a specific database and can't access data from any other database on the cluster.